 How do you think Brexit is going to affect UK manufacturers and brands and how is the UKFT helping?

 We are lobbying very hard with the government and the European Union to make sure they understand the needs of our industry.
-UK manufacturing has been growing for the past four or five years.
+UK manufacturing has been growing for the past five years.
 We produce over £9 billion worth of product here in the UK and we employ over 105,000 people in manufacturing.
 One of the things that is driving that growth is the fantastic skill base that we bring in, predominantly to the cut make and trim manufacturers, from Eastern Europe.
 We need to make sure that the government understands that whatever immigration system comes in, it’s not just for the doctors and the lawyers, but also for the people that are actually driving the manufacturing economy in the UK and that includes those incredibly talented seamstresses and cutters.
 We’re also talking about tariffs, because although UK manufacturing will grow as a result of Brexit, the uncertainty about tariff rates means that retailers and brands are beginning to look at how we can we bring some of our manufacturing back to the UK.
 We need to make sure that the government understands that there is a skills need and that there is investment in UK manufacturing to make sure that there is the capacity to meet the needs of the retailers.

 If someone wants to find out about a career in manufacturing how would you recommend they do that

 You can get into manufacturing either through a degree route and then finding your local manufacturer, or through the apprenticeship route.
 I think if I had my time again I’d be looking at apprenticeships, you get you earn while you learn and get a whole range of fantastic skills.
 Most of it is learnt on the job, not in classes, you’re actually on the factory floor and there are apprenticeships in all different parts of manufacturing.
 One of the issues that we have is the huge disconnect of the perceived attractiveness of careers in manufacturing as opposed to careers in design.
 There’s around 15,000 people on fashion design courses in the UK, and they’re not all going to become the next Stella McCartney.
 What we need to do is make UK manufacturing a much more attractive career.
-At the Meet the Manufacturer event, we did an interview panel with three young people, all under the age of 30 and all of whom had chosen to work in manufacturing because they understood it was a long-term career where they could have a huge knowledge base and a huge number of skills.
+At a Make it British Live! event, we did an interview panel with three young people, all under the age of 30 and all of whom had chosen to work in manufacturing because they understood it was a long-term career where they could have a huge knowledge base and a huge number of skills.
 They absolutely love working in manufacturing and they love dealing with designers and solving problems.

 Can young people contact you if they’re interested?